logicahealth/dhp-synthea-service/README.md

 ## Deployment with Docker

 There is a different application.properties file for each environment.
 They are named application-{env].properties.
 The appropriate env must be passed on the command line or it will default to dev.
+The docker-env.sh has the Docker port mappings in it.
+As of this writing both the internal and external ports are 8021.

+ Note: The base image used in the Docker file is a custom image with Synthea installed on it.
+You will need access to the internet to download it.

 ```
 deploy.sh dev